-Meal times just became increasingly fulfilled and tasty again with this butterflied sensationally sweet paprika roast chicken
+Sweet paprika roast chicken - Meals time just became increasingly fulfilled and tasty again with this butterflied generously seasoned chicken.

 Paprika has to be my absolute favourite spice in the world, with nutmeg and cinnamon in joint second place.
 I love using paprika in many of my main/savory dishes.
 One good example as to how fond I am of this spice would be my sweet spicy shrimp recipe which featured paprika as the star of the show.
 Paprika is a sweet ground spice that yields a wonderful red hue to many types of dishes.

-When paprika met roast chicken, trust me that’s when the true magic happened and my love for it has grown ten fold now.
+When paprika met roast chicken creating this sweet paprika roast chicken. trust me that's when the true magic happened and my love for chicken has grown ten fold now.
 I know many inspiring cooks are intimated by cooking an entire bird, especially for special occasions which might include hosting for a large number of guests.
 Ultimately, I hope that my paprika sweet roast chicken will serve as a guideline for you all.

-I used a relatively large bird for roasting, however, to start with, if it’s your first time I would advise buying a small sized chicken until you gain enough confidence to cook a bigger bird.
+I used a relatively large bird for roasting to cook my sweet paprika roast chicken.
+However, to start with, if it's your first time I would advise buying a small sized chicken until you gain enough confidence to cook a bigger bird.
 Keep in mind if you do use a different sized bird to the recipe, the cooking time will vary.

 I hate removing/fooling around the giblets which is a little bundle (usually in a small bag) containing the internal organs of the chicken.
 You can purchase a whole chicken with giblets removed.
 The supermarket that I buy mine from doesn't contain them and that's good news.

-- 8 sprigs of fresh thyme or 1 tbsp of dried thyme
+- 8 sprigs of fresh thyme or 1 tablespoon of dried thyme

 - Keep extra salt and pepper to season the meat